aromanino/codified_data/README.md

 `keys([callback] )`

-Get all not expired keys
+Get an array of all not expired keys

 ```js
 codifiedData.keys(function( err, keys ){